 Each question in the assessment has both a content and a cognitive skills dimension.
 For descriptions of these dimensions, read What Does the NAEP Geography Assessment Measure? and see the distribution of questions for each dimension.

-At grades 4, 8, and 12, the assessment consisted of multiple-choice questions developed to address the full range of knowledge and skill areas outlined in the geography framework document; and constructed-response questions consisting of short- and extended-response questions.
+The assessment consisted of multiple-choice questions developed to address the full range of knowledge and skill areas outlined in the geography framework document; and constructed-response questions consisting of short- and extended-response questions.

 To learn more, see geography assessment questions in the NAEP Questions Tool.